Package insert / prescribing information

-There is limited experience with the combination of Metolazone tablets, USP, and furosemide in pediatric patients with furosemide-resistant edema.
+There is limited experience with the combination of Metolazone and furosemide in pediatric patients with furosemide-resistant edema.
 Some benefited while others did not or had an exaggerated response with hypovolemia, tachycardia, and orthostatic hypotension requiring fluid replacement.
-Severe hypokalemia was reported and there was a tendency for diuresis to persist for up to 24 hours after Metolazone tablets, USP, were discontinued.
+Severe hypokalemia was reported and there was a tendency for diuresis to persist for up to 24 hours after Metolazone was discontinued.
 Hyperbilirubinemia has been reported in 1 neonate.
 Close clinical and laboratory monitoring of all children treated with diuretics is indicated.
 See CONTRAINDICATIONS, WARNINGS, PRECAUTIONS.

 This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

-Metolazone tablets, USP, are usually well tolerated, and most reported adverse reactions have been mild and transient.
-Many of Metolazone tablets, USP, related adverse reactions represent extensions of its expected pharmacologic activity and can be attributed to either its antihypertensive action or its renal/metabolic actions.
+Metolazone is usually well tolerated, and most reported adverse reactions have been mild and transient.
+Many Metolazone related adverse reactions represent extensions of its expected pharmacologic activity and can be attributed to either its antihypertensive action or its renal/metabolic actions.
 The following adverse reactions have been reported.
 Several are single or comparably rare occurrences.
 Adverse reactions are listed in decreasing order of severity within body systems.

 Chest pain/discomfort, orthostatic hypotension, excessive volume depletion, hemoconcentration, venous thrombosis, palpitations.